xeBuz/pacman-progressbar/README.md

 Pacman-progressbar
 ==================

-A ProgreessBar for Python, based on Arch progressbar, with "ILoveCandy" option enabled.
+A ProgressBar for Python, based on Arch progressbar, with "ILoveCandy" option enabled.

 Usage
 =================

-Import the package and create an progressbar
+Import the package and create the bar
 ~~~~~ python
 	from pacmanprogressbar import Pacman
     p = Pacman()